Online fax service for small business

 Why do small businesses still use fax?+

 small businesses still fax when they need a workflow that matches the recipient's office, legal, or records process.
-Fax is often faster than mail and easier to route than unsecured email.
+The recipient's current instructions should control the channel and destination.

 What documents do small businesses usually fax?+

 vendor forms, signed contracts, government paperwork, and customer authorizations.
-The exact mix depends on the office, but those are the documents most teams need to send quickly and keep on file.
+The exact mix depends on the office and the recipient's current instructions.

 Can FaxDrop work for small businesses?+

 Yes.
-FaxDrop lets small businesses send documents online, add a cover page, and keep delivery confirmations in one place.
+FaxDrop lets small businesses send documents online, add a cover page, and check the current supported status.
 FaxDrop works well when a team only needs fax occasionally and wants predictable costs.